coolnikitav/CodingLearning/LeetCode/Approaches.md

 .1768 Traverse strings at the same time and check if index is smaller than string lengths.

+.2095 Use a slow and a fast pointer to get to the middle of the linked list.

 .2390 Python: use "''.join(stack)" to convert list of strings to a string.